-Streets should flow through developments and connect to future redevelopment to allow former Fort Ord to be accessed by investment.
+Design streets to allow former Fort Ord to be traversed easily.
 An interconnected street network offers high capacity without overreliance on expensive, wide, disruptive arterials.
-Dead-ends and culs-de-sac should only be permitted when unavoidable due to environmental or engineering constraints.
+Only permit dead-ends and culde-sacs that are unavoidable due to environmental or engineering constraints.